elastic/ecs/rfcs/text/0017-remove-log-original.md

 - The extended description of `log.original` in the [`Log Fields documentation`](../../docs/field-details.asciidoc#field-log-original) should be amended by addition of a notice of deprecation and subsequently removal if/when Deprecation progresses to Removal

-- The extended description of `event.original` in the [`Event Fields documentation`](../../docs/field-details.asciidoc#field-event-original) should be amended by addition of a notice of deprecation and subsequently removal if/when Deprecation progresses to Removal
+- The extended description of `event.original` in the [`Event Fields documentation`](../../docs/field-details.asciidoc#field-event-original) should be amended to clarify the absorption of `log.original`

 <!--
 Stage 2: Add or update all remaining field definitions.
 The list should now be exhaustive.
 The goal here is to validate the technical details of all remaining fields and to provide a basis for releasing these field definitions as beta in the schema.
 Use GitHub code blocks with yml syntax formatting.